gliderlabs/registrator/docs/user/backends.md

 ### Using ELBv2

-If you are using ECS (EC2 Container Service) and run containers in target groups, with an Application Load Balancer in front of them (described by Amazon as ELBv2) then you can have registrator add the load balancer reference to eureka too.
+If you are using ECS (EC2 Container Service) and run containers in target groups, with an Application Load Balancer in front of them (described by Amazon as ELBv2) then you can have Registrator add the load balancer reference to eureka too.
 It may work with custom EC2 instances behind a target group too, but has not been tested.
 This has the following properties at present:

 - It alters the Port, ipAddr and vipAddr entries in eureka to match the ELBv2 endpoint instead of the container.
 - You will end up with multiple entries in eureka with the same endpoint, one for each container.
 HostName is still set to the container IP and port combo